gu-wei-x/sbolt/doc/en/syntax.md

 # Syntax

-disguise template files contain markup syntax for embedding `rust` code into content.
+sbolt template files contain markup syntax for embedding `rust` code into content.
 The syntax consists of markup, `rust` and text.
 Template files usually use `.rshtml` for html, `.rsjson` for json and `.rstxt` for plain text.
-The extention could be overrided by compile options. disguise uses `@` symbol to ransition between `rust` code and content.
+The extention could be overrided by compile options. sbolt uses `@` symbol to ransition between `rust` code and content.

 ## Redering HTML